 Mike: We are looking to release music for downloads, finish our first CD, “Epitome,” and push for airplay and hopefully get some mini tours in our area and the rest of the east coast.

-Do you the seemingly dire state of the world having any effect on your music?
+Do you think the dire state of the world effects your music?

 Saint: Absolutely.
 We are essentially ego-driven tribal creatures with a minimal lifespan compared to the rest of nature.
 We lost so many people in 2016 and we forget that it’s not really about the accumulation of things but instead love.
 I’m not Left nor am I Right.
 I am also not in the middle- I’m a person who empathizes with each person’s unique experience.
 Everything we are is learned.
 We need to unlearn a lot of idiocracy.
 If you’re racist- there’s a reason- you’re not born that way.
 A homophobe?
 There’s a reason.
 We must not believe our own lies.
 Afraid of commitment?
 Think you’re unintelligent?
 There is a reason for everything so I rarely get heated- I get deeper.